Bring Your Own Token

 }

 What to do next: Send the user their invite code.
-When they enter it on the Bloom enrollment page, their bank account is also automatically linked via the processor token.
+When they enter it on the Bloom enrollment page at app.bloomplus.com/[organizationslug], their bank account is linked automatically via the processor token.

 Bloom API Response

-Every response has the same shape, regardless of how many tokens succeeded or failed:
+Every response follows the same shape, regardless of how many tokens succeeded or failed:

 {